percona/percona-server/doc/source/installation.rst

      - Contains the binaries, libraries, test files, and debug symbols
    * - Minimal
      - Percona-Server-<version number>-Linux.x86_64.glibc2.31-zenfs-minimal.tar.gz
-     - Contains the binaries, and libraries but does not include test files, or debug symbols
+     - Contains the binaries and libraries but does not include test files or debug symbols

 At this time, you can enable the ZenFS plugin in the following distributions: